ahsan2607/book-management-application/README.md

 ---

-**Stellar Book Management Application** - Structuring Data on the Blockchain
+**Book Management Application** - Structuring Data on the Blockchain